MicrosoftDocs/visualstudio-docs/docs/extensibility/extension pack.md

 1. In Visual Studio, on the **Tools** menu, click **Extension and Updates...**.

 2. Select `Test Extension Pack` and then click **Uninstall**.
-The extension and it's list of extensions included in the Extension Pack will then be scheduled for uninstall.
+The extension and its list of extensions included in the Extension Pack will then be scheduled for uninstall.

 3. To complete the uninstallation, close all instances of Visual Studio.